 Riordan Mansion State Historic Park

 Fort Verde State Historic Park is in the center of the Town of Camp Verde, located in the Verde Valley.
-Phoenix, Prescott and Flagstaff are all within a hours drive of Fort Verde.
-Within the Verde Valley we have three National Monuments, two National Forests, four State Parks, several museums, swimming, fishing, motels, RV parks, shopping centers, campgrounds and plenty of good dining.
+Phoenix, Prescott and Flagstaff are all within an hour's drive of Fort Verde.
+Within the Verde Valley we have three National Monuments, two National Forests, four state parks, several museums, swimming, fishing, motels, RV parks, shopping centers, campgrounds and plenty of good dining.
 The following links will lead you to some of the many attractions in the Verde Valley.

 The following links are provided as a convenience only; they are not a recommendation of any product, service, or organization.
 Arizona State Parks maintains this list at its own discretion.
 Links will open in a new window and leave the Arizona State Parks website.